con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes bcu rnam dag 'chang ba po/ /

 Protector, reigning over all ten grounds,[^44-1]
-On all ten grounds residing steadily,
+Residing steadily on all ten grounds,
 Made pure in nature by the tenfold knowledge,[^44-2]
-Upholding purity through tenfold knowledge, (44)
+Maintaining purity through tenfold knowledge, (44)

 [^44-1]: The ten grounds (*bhūmi*s) refer to stages of the path to awakening that a bodhisattva traverses after having a perceptual realisation of highest reality.
 [^44-2]: The ten knowledges (Skt. *daśa jñānāni*; Tib. *shes pa bcu*) are mentioned, for example, in Vasubandhu's *Abidharmakośa* ch.
 7. They are as follows: knowledge of 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.